superfliege/azure-docs.de-de/articles/sql-data-warehouse/sql-data-warehouse-overview-integrate.md

 ms.date: 04/17/2018
 ms.author: kavithaj
 ms.reviewer: igorstan
-ms.openlocfilehash: c1bc4265c44f007e794b873d732a06d1e30f324f
+ms.openlocfilehash: 2995c08b2dc92f36061c6ba29be68b402b2d3ec0
-ms.sourcegitcommit: de32e8825542b91f02da9e5d899d29bcc2c37f28
+ms.sourcegitcommit: 5839af386c5a2ad46aaaeb90a13065ef94e61e74
 ms.translationtype: HT
 ms.contentlocale: de-DE
-ms.lasthandoff: 02/02/2019
+ms.lasthandoff: 03/19/2019
-ms.locfileid: "55661937"
+ms.locfileid: "57876475"
 ---
-# <a name="integrate-other-services-with-sql-data-warehouse"></a>Integrieren anderer Dienste in SQL Data Warehouse
+# <a name="integrate-other-services-with-sql-data-warehouse"></a>Integrate other services with SQL Data Warehouse
-Zusätzlich zur Kernfunktionalität ermöglicht SQL Data Warehouse Benutzern die Integration in viele andere Dienste in Azure.
-Zu diesen Diensten gehören u.a.:
+In addition to its core functionality, SQL Data Warehouse enables users to integrate with many of the other services in Azure.
+Some of these services include:

 * Power BI
 * Azure Data Factory
 * Azure Machine Learning
 * Azure Stream Analytics

-SQL Data Warehouse lässt sich weiterhin in weitere Dienste in Azure sowie in weitere [Integrationspartner](sql-data-warehouse-partner-data-integration.md) integrieren.
+SQL Data Warehouse continues to integrate with more services across Azure, and more [Integration partners](sql-data-warehouse-partner-data-integration.md).

 ## <a name="power-bi"></a>Power BI
-Mit der Power BI-Integration können Sie die Rechenleistung von SQL Data Warehouse mit der dynamischen Berichterstellung und Visualisierung der Power BI kombinieren.
-Die Power BI-Integration umfasst derzeit:
+Power BI integration allows you to combine the compute power of SQL Data Warehouse with the dynamic reporting and visualization of Power BI.
+Power BI integration currently includes:

-* **Direct Connect**: Eine erweiterte Verbindung mit logischem Pushdown für SQL Data Warehouse.
-Pushdown ermöglicht schnellere Analysen im größeren Maßstab.
+* **Direct Connect**: A more advanced connection with logical pushdown against SQL Data Warehouse.
+Pushdown provides faster analysis on a larger scale.
-* **In Power BI öffnen**: Mit der Schaltfläche „In Power BI öffnen“ werden zur vereinfachten Verbindungsherstellung Instanzinformationen an Power BI übergeben.
+* **Open in Power BI**: The 'Open in Power BI' button passes instance information to Power BI for a simplified way to connect.

-Weitere Informationen finden Sie unter [Integration in Power BI](sql-data-warehouse-get-started-visualize-with-power-bi.md) oder in der [Power BI-Dokumentation](https://blogs.msdn.com/b/powerbi/archive/2015/06/24/exploring-azure-sql-data-warehouse-with-power-bi.aspx).
+For more information, see [Integrate with Power BI](sql-data-warehouse-get-started-visualize-with-power-bi.md), or the [Power BI documentation](https://powerbi.microsoft.com/blog/exploring-azure-sql-data-warehouse-with-power-bi/).

 ## <a name="azure-data-factory"></a>Azure Data Factory
-Azure Data Factory bietet Benutzern eine verwaltete Plattform zur Erstellung komplexer Pipelines zum Extrahieren und Laden.
-Die SQL Data Warehouse-Integration in Azure Data Factory umfasst Folgendes:
+Azure Data Factory gives users a managed platform to create complex extract and load pipelines.
+SQL Data Warehouse's integration with Azure Data Factory includes:

-* **Gespeicherte Prozeduren**: Orchestrieren Sie die Ausführung von gespeicherten Prozeduren in SQL Data Warehouse.
+* **Stored Procedures**: Orchestrate the execution of stored procedures on SQL Data Warehouse.
-* **Kopieren**: Verwenden Sie Azure Data Factory, um Daten nach SQL Data Warehouse zu verschieben.
-Dieser Vorgang kann im Hintergrund PolyBase oder den standardmäßigen Mechanismus von Azure Data Factory zum Verschieben von Daten verwenden.
+* **Copy**: Use ADF to move data into SQL Data Warehouse.
+This operation can use ADF's standard data movement mechanism or PolyBase under the covers.

-Weitere Informationen finden Sie unter [Visualisieren von Daten mit Power BI](https://docs.microsoft.com/azure/data-factory/load-azure-sql-data-warehouse?toc=/azure/sql-data-warehouse/toc.json).
+For more information, see [Integrate with Azure Data Factory](https://docs.microsoft.com/azure/data-factory/load-azure-sql-data-warehouse?toc=/azure/sql-data-warehouse/toc.json).

 ## <a name="azure-machine-learning"></a>Azure Machine Learning
-Azure Machine Learning ist ein vollständig verwalteter Analytics-Dienst, mit dem Sie komplexe Modelle erstellen können, die einen großen Satz von Vorhersagetools nutzen.
-SQL Data Warehouse wird sowohl als Quelle als auch als Ziel für diese Modelle mit den folgenden Funktionen unterstützt:
+Azure Machine Learning is a fully managed analytics service, which allows you to create intricate models using a large set of predictive tools.
+SQL Data Warehouse is supported as both a source and destination for these models with the following functionality:

-* **Daten lesen**: Skalierte Laufwerkmodelle mit T-SQL gegen SQL Data Warehouse.
+* **Read Data:** Drive models at scale using T-SQL against SQL Data Warehouse.
-* **Daten schreiben**: Zurückgeben von Änderungen von einem beliebigen Modell an SQL Data Warehouse.
+* **Write Data:** Commit changes from any model back to SQL Data Warehouse.

-Weitere Informationen finden Sie unter [Analysieren von Daten mit Azure Machine Learning](sql-data-warehouse-get-started-analyze-with-azure-machine-learning.md).
+For more information, see [Integrate with Azure Machine Learning](sql-data-warehouse-get-started-analyze-with-azure-machine-learning.md).

 ## <a name="azure-stream-analytics"></a>Azure Stream Analytics
-Azure Stream Analytics ist eine komplexe, vollständig verwaltete Infrastruktur für die Verarbeitung und Nutzung von Azure Event Hub generierten Ereignisdaten.
-Die Integration mit SQL Data Warehouse ermöglicht das effiziente Streamen von Daten und die Speicherung neben relationalen Daten, sodass eine tiefergehende, erweiterte Analyse durchgeführt werden kann.
+Azure Stream Analytics is a complex, fully managed infrastructure for processing and consuming event data generated from Azure Event Hub.
+Integration with SQL Data Warehouse allows for streaming data to be effectively processed and stored alongside relational data enabling deeper, more advanced analysis.

-* **Auftragsausgabe**: Direktes Senden der Ausgabe von Stream Analytics-Aufträgen an SQL Data Warehouse.
+* **Job Output:** Send output from Stream Analytics jobs directly to SQL Data Warehouse.

-Weitere Informationen finden Sie unter [Verwenden von Azure Stream Analytics mit SQL Data Warehouse](sql-data-warehouse-integrate-azure-stream-analytics.md).
+For more information, see [Integrate with Azure Stream Analytics](sql-data-warehouse-integrate-azure-stream-analytics.md).

-## <a name="next-steps"></a>Nächste Schritte
+## <a name="next-steps"></a>Next steps
-Informationen zur Integration in Azure SQL-Datenbank finden Sie unter [Konfigurieren von elastischen Abfragen mit SQL Data Warehouse](tutorial-elastic-query-with-sql-datababase-and-sql-data-warehouse.md).
+To integrate with Azure SQL Database, see [Configure SQL Database elastic query](tutorial-elastic-query-with-sql-datababase-and-sql-data-warehouse.md)